|Nutrition Facts (per serving)|

-Oven-roasting canned chickpeas (a.k.a. garbanzo beans) enhances their texture and infuses them with flavor.
+Oven-roasting canned chickpeas (aka garbanzo beans) enhances their texture and infuses them with flavor.
 In this simple recipe, olive oil-glossed chickpeas roast alongside lots of garlic and a sprinkling of paprika.
-You can use smoked paprika instead of regular paprika to add another dimension of flavor to this simple recipe.
-Be sure to drain the chickpeas very well, as any residual liquid will cause the chickpeas to steam instead of crisp up.
+You can use smoked paprika instead of regular paprika to add another dimension of flavor, or even a little bit of cayenne if you'd like to add some heat.

 Preheat the oven to 375 F.

 Place the chickpeas in a baking dish just large enough to hold them in a single layer.